 People of all age groups who suffer from allergies and the debilitating effects of asthma can benefit from the deep breathing and relaxation techniques of Yoga.

 Deep breathing opens passageways and delivers much needed oxygen to the body and mind.
-Yoga’s relaxation techniques were found to be very helpful in children who suffer from asthma.
+Yoga’s relaxation techniques havel also help children who also suffer from asthma and allergies.

 Concentration and Memory